Martoko/Auto-Login/README.md

 # ITU-auto-login
 A userscript that automatically logins to several ITU login pages

+## Installing

+You can fetch the latest release from the releases tab.
+Installation requires [GreaseMonkey](http://www.greasespot.net/) and opening the *.user.js file in your browser.

 ## Building

 Install node (for dealing with JavaScript)